orbeon/orbeon-forms-doc/xforms/validation.md

 A warning or info level does not make the control value invalid and it is still possible to submit form data.

 *NOTE: As of Orbeon Forms 4.3, it is only possible to associate a warning or info validation level to a constraint specified with `xf:constraint/@value`.
-It is not possible to associate these levels to the required or data type validations: these always use the error level.*
+It is not possible to associate these levels to the required or data type validations: they always use the error level.*

 ### Nested validation elements